tenancy/docs/docs/hyn/5.2/events.md

 Namespace: `Hyn\Tenancy\Events\Webservers`.

-- ConfigurationSaved; the configuration for the webserver was saved to disk.
+- ConfigurationSaved: the configuration for the webserver was saved to disk.

 [laravel-events]: https://laravel.com/docs/5.6/events